-Before starting, we often suggest that clients have an internal discussion to outline their priorities for phone communications.
+Before starting, we often suggest that clients have an internal discussion to outline their priorities for telecommunications.
 Establishing your company’s hierarchy of needs is incredibly important.
-A client may want to consider internal processes and operations (like whether employees are primarily using mobile phones for business communications), external services, customer inquiries, and other phone-related concerns.
+A client should consider internal processes and operations (like whether employees are primarily using mobile phones for business communications), external services, customer inquiries, and other phone-related concerns.

 Outlining your needs beforehand will help the provisioning engineer understand and suggest solutions that you never expected.
 Doing this allows us to solve problems before they occur, ensuring that your system will run as smoothly as you need it to.
 A provider may even be able to suggest capabilities that nobody on your staff thought were possible.

 The provisioning process can be a great learning experience.
 Do you need to know everything about your phone system before you sit down with a provisioning engineer?
 No, but it is a great time to ask questions.
 Engaging in a dialogue will help you and your service provider learn and understand what capabilities are available to you and how your phone system might be expandable in the future.